-We want to specifically acknowledge Dr. Majorie Chelly (`94), who established the Dr. Glenn C. Vogel and Dr. Majorie R. Chelly award.
-This award is given to a student that embodies Dr. Chelly’s tremendous work ethic, and has achieved excellence through extraordinary effort.
+The Dr. Glenn C. Vogel and Dr. Majorie R. Chelly Endowed Scholarship Award is given to a student that embodies Dr. Chelly’s tremendous work ethic, and has achieved excellence through extraordinary effort.
 The award will be used to fund the recipient's travel to a national conference.
-The inaugural award was given to Kevin Litwin (`13), a senior biochemistry major who will be presenting his research with Professor Scott Ulrich at the ACS conference in New Orleans in April.
-Congratulations to Kevin!
-And another huge thank you to Dr. Chelly for her generous support of the IC chemistry program.
+This year the award was given to Max Klemes `14.
+Max had the opportunity to present at the 248th ACS National Meeting and Exposition in San Francisco, CA

 The Heinz and Judy Koch Award

 The Heinz and Judy Koch Research Award, an endowed fund established to support undergraduate research during the summer.
 Specifically, the award represents a generous summer stipend for one outstanding undergraduate who plans to do research in collaboration with an IC faculty member over the summer.
 The award is competitive, and winning it is considered a big honor.
-Katie Sampson (’13) was our recipient this year, under the supervision of Professor Vincent DeTuri!
+Katrina Piemonte ’16 was our recipient this year, under the supervision of Professor Vincent DeTuri!

 The Cornell Section ACS Award recognizes the top student at the end of their first year in Chemistry.
 Colleen Feeney’16 and Katrina Piemonte’16 are the recipients of the ACS award.
 This award is intended to help pay for books needed to further the recipient's studies in Chemistry or Biochemistry.

-Rachel Snyder ’15 is the recipient of the Chemistry Book Award.
-Rachel is a Chemistry major who is a rising junior and was identified as the top student in Organic II, Experimental Chemistry II, Quantitative Chemistry and Experimental II.
+Kaitlyn DeHority '16 is the recipient of the Chemistry Book Award.
+Kaitlyn is a Chemistry major who is a rising junior and was identified as the top student in Organic II, Experimental Chemistry II, Quantitative Chemistry and Experimental II.